 “A good printer is your partner, not just your supplier.”

-That’s what former DLG Media Holdings COO Dana Spain-Smith told FOLIO: a little more than a year ago, and it still holds true.
-Just as many publishers are delving into products and services beyond their core competencies, printers are keeping pace, and looking to establish themselves as one-stop shops for publishers, by bulking up on offerings beyond ink on paper.
+That’s what former DLG Media Holdings COO Dana Spain-Smith told FOLIO: a little over a year ago, and it still holds true.
+Just as many publishers are delving into products and services beyond their core competencies, printers are keeping pace, and look to establish themselves as one-stop shops for publishers, by bulking up on offerings beyond ink on paper.
 New services include everything from digital magazine production, CMS, data, ad sales and mobile platforms.

 Here’s a look at a few of the new services that printers are and will be offering to publishers, and how they stack up against enterprise solutions.

 In the first quarter of 2010, Publishers Press will launch a fully-hosted suite of content management services called “Tarpon.”